synbol/Lumina-DiMOO/README.md

 </div>

 ## 📚 Introduction
-We introduce **Lumina-DiMOO**, an unified discrete diffusion model, which is designed to perform both **multimodal generation and understanding tasks**.
-Additionally, it is capable of handling a variety of other applications, including **image editing, subject-driven generation, and controllable synthesis, etc**.
+**We introduce Lumina-DiMOO, an unified discrete diffusion model, which is designed to perform both multimodal generation and understanding tasks.
+Additionally, it is capable of handling a variety of other applications, including image editing, subject-driven generation, and controllable synthesis, etc.**

 ## 🔥 News
 **[2025-07-25]** 🎉🎉🎉 Lumina-DiMOO’s repository has been built! 🎉🎉🎉